The Royal Navy and its seagoing reserves from the late Seventeenth to mid Twentieth Centuries

 The inter-war period was once again one of retrenchment, both in terms of matériel and tactical thought.
 In a world suffering badly from the effects of the mass industrialised slaughter, not surprisingly there was little interest in lavishing money on maintaining armed forces and in most countries (not still in conflict) these were massively cut back.
 Thus the R.N. in many respects returned to pre World War doctrines.

 With exceptions, for those of the officer corps that were retained the old reliance on the battleship continued undiminished.
 In time the Japanese were regarded as the principal future enemy, but tactical planning was unrealistic, partially but not exclusively due to the money available.
 Air power might have been seen as the way forward, not just because of the new theories abounding, but also since the navy had been very active in developing this in the Great War and this had proved a not insignificant factor in conducting combat operations - especially against submarines.
 Of course, this failure to develop sensible air policy was to a significant degree down to the politics of the era, with a lack of cooperation with the newly formed Royal Air Force and even when some responsibilities were returned to a Fleet Air Arm there was not the money to develop this effectively.
-(The R.A.F. had it’s own problems though.
+(The R.A.F. had its own problems though.
 Seen as a ‘cheap’ way of policing the Empire compared with the army, bombing operations in Somalia, Iraq and the North West Frontier, otherwise known as Afghanistan, took up much of it’s resources.
 But, from the mid 1930s air defence for the home island started to be taken seriously - finally countering the past self-fulfilling prophesy of ‘the bomber always getting through’ caused by the very lack of research and development into air-defence capabilities.)
-Amphibious operations, as recently researched by Professor Richard Harding, was another area that suffered for the same lack of funding and the R.N.’s inability to interact effectively: primarily with the army there.
+Amphibious operations, as recently researched by Professor Richard Harding, were another area that suffered for the same lack of funding and the R.N.’s inability to interact effectively: primarily with the army there.
 Even in relation to anti-submarine warfare there were weaknesses in A.S.D.I.C., although as shown by a currently serving naval officer, Lieutenant G.D.
 Franklin R.N., these were not anywhere as bad as was maintained post war by the official naval historian, Captain Stephen Roskill.

 For all their problems the Royal Navy fought fiercely in the Second World War.
-There were a number of real disasters down to poor warship design and associated tactical concepts - the losses of the HOOD, PRINCE OF WALES and REPULSE probably being the most remembered.
-Stretched to it’s limit and beyond in a war that far from being conducted close to home and in the Mediterranean (as was basically the situation during the First World War), was this time on a truly worldwide basis.
+There were a number of real disasters down to poor warship design and associated tactical concepts - the losses of Hood, Prince of Wales and Repulse probably being the most remembered.
+Stretched to its limit and beyond in a war that far from being conducted close to home and in the Mediterranean (as was basically the situation during the First World War), was this time on a truly worldwide basis.
 Really hammered at times, such as during the battle of Crete in 1941 when German aircraft in particular inflicted grievous punishment on cruisers and destroyers, somehow they managed to carry on.
 And, not all the lessons had been forgotten from the First World War either (in some parts of officialdom at least).
 Trade defence this time was seen as absolutely essential and serious investments were made, in escorts and aircraft, to keep the flow of goods going.
 In time both the Italian and German naval threats were largely negated.
 (Nevertheless, according to one expert, Lieutenant-Commander Malcolm Llewellyn-Jones Ph.D., R.N.
 (Retired), the Germans were developing very sophisticated submarines that could potentially have wreaked havoc on Allied convoys.)
 By May 1945, although recognisable as a junior partner to the United States’ Navy, the Royal Navy was far from beaten.
 Air power was by then an inherent element of the order of battle and the British had numerous aircraft carriers in the Pacific.

 Structures of Ranks and Rates